22 Liebenrood Road

 Hospice care is what we call the treatment and support we offer to people with life-limiting conditions.
 We combine specialist medical care for managing pain and other symptoms, with other emotional, practical and spiritual support.

 You might stay with us to receive inpatient care for a short time, or a longer stay.
-We can offer the same care, services and advice to you as a visitor, by using our Day Services, if you are comfortable and supported at home and prefer to stay there.
+We can offer the same care, services and advice to you as a visitor, by using our clinics and day services, if you are comfortable and supported at home and prefer to stay there.
 We will also visit you in your own home.

 Duchess of Kent Hospice in pictures